-The Quality Assurance (QA) and Quality Control (QC) of Haimen Animal Center are maintained under the dual supervision of the QC Department and the IACUC.
-The QC tests performed at Haimen Animal Center include:
+The Haimen Animal Center offers stringent animal health monitoring.
+The Quality Assurance (QA), Quality Control (QC), and Animal Health Monitoring of Haimen Animal Center are maintained under the dual supervision of the QC Department and the IACUC.
+The QC tests performed under animal health monitoring at include:

 - Monthly: in-house microbial tests from mouse fecal pellets by PCR and culture performed on each rack.